New Orleans is a city where the best food is served on the cheap. Check out our favorite spots for the best cheap eats New Orleans style.

 Things To Do in New Orleans

 Since you’re saving so much money on food, you can splurge on some of the fun things to do in New Orleans, a true win-win situation.
-Here are five ideas to consider:
+Here are some ideas to consider:

 Don’t worry if you want to stay on a budget – some of the best things to do in New Orleans are free or dirt cheap.
 You won’t get bored walking around the French Quarter, taking cable cars and people watching.
 This is New Orleans after all.